 Who needs males?
 One of the most interesting things about stick insects is their ability to reproduce parthenogenetically.
 This is a form of asexual reproduction where the unfertilized females produce eggs that hatch into females.
 If a male fertilizes the egg, it has a fifty-fifty chance of turning out male.
 If no males are around, the line continues with females only.

 Other females lay their eggs in places that are hard for predators to find.
 For example, some stick insects lay eggs in the soil, in hollow parts of plants, or glued to bark or the underside of leaves.
-Species that lay their eggs underneath leaves tend to hatch faster than species that lay eggs elsewhere, as the eggs need to hatch before the leaf falls off the tree and exposes the eggs!
+The types of stick insects that lay their eggs underneath leaves tend to hatch faster than those that lay eggs elsewhere, as the eggs need to hatch before the leaf falls off the tree and exposes the eggs!

 No matter how their egg is laid, stick insect hatchlings, called nymphs, hatch from the egg as miniature versions of adults.
 They then go through successive molts to eventually reach adult size.
 This process is called incomplete metamorphosis: egg, nymph, and adult.
 Molting happens when the old exoskeleton is shed, and the larger body that had grown inside it expands and hardens into a new one.
 The time between molts is called an instar.

-All stick insects are vulnerable from human encroachment, pesticides, and habitat destruction.
+All stick insects are vulnerable, due to human encroachment, pesticides, and habitat destruction.
 The Lord Howe Island stick insect Dryococelus australis is critically endangered.
-The San Diego Zoo is working closely with the Melbourne Zoo to establish a satellite colony.
-They are being reared off exhibit, and our participation is still in its early stages, but the Melbourne Zoo has been successfully rearing them for several years.
+The Melbourne Zoo has been successfully rearing them for several years, and the San Diego Zoo is working closely with the Melbourne Zoo to establish a satellite colony.
+Invertebrate care specialists are rearing the insects in an off-view area.